History and Mission

 In 1995, MPCS further moved within the same building to Suite 1602, then to a larger premises at Suite 501 in 1999.
 Finally, in October 1997, MPCS changed its name to “ReSource The Counselling Centre”.
 The new name reflects how MPCS has evolved in a changing society.
 In view of the ever-changing needs, ReSource The Counselling Centre Ltd was incorporated in June 2002

 In June 2008, ReSource moved into a larger place in 23/F, Li Dong Building to serve the increasing numbers of clients whom come from a diversity of backgrounds.
+Currently, our office is located at room 701, China Hong Kong Tower in Wan Chai.

 In contrast, the staff only consisted of a part-time volunteer secretary and a few counsellors in 1972, whereas today, ReSource has a full-time Office Manager, Administrative Secretary, a Part-time Receptionist and another twelve counsellors.
 Since August 1985, a full-time Cantonese-speaking counsellor has been employed to work with the Chinese Community and is also able to offer a walk-in crisis counselling service.
 Now, we have counsellors who come from all over the world, speaking numerous different languages, and are able to serve clients from any cultural backgrounds.